CHAOS CONF IS THE LARGEST CHAOS ENGINEERING EVENT IN HISTORY

 Serverless enabled us to build highly distributed applications that led to more granular functions and ultimate scalability.
 However, it also brought the risk of failure from a single microservice to many serverless functions and resources.
 You might be able to predict and design for certain troublesome issues but there are many, many more that you probably will not be able to easily plan for.
 How do you build a resilient system under these highly distributed circumstances?
 The answer is Chaos Engineering: Breaking things on purpose just to experience how the whole system will react.

-We'll discuss the initial manual experiments we ran, the bugs in our automatic replacement tools we uncovered, and what steps we needed to progress towards continuously running the experiments.
+You don't need to write automation or deploy on Kubernetes to gain benefits from resilience engineering!
+Learn how Honeycomb improved the reliability of our Zookeeper, Kafka, and stateful storage systems through terminating nodes on purpose.We'll discuss the initial manual experiments we ran, the bugs in our automatic replacement tools we uncovered, and what steps we needed to progress towards continuously running the experiments.
 Today, no node at Honeycomb lives longer than 12 months, and we automatically recycle nodes every week.